-Each parameter page has a basic offset level that can be adjusted using the rotary knobs 1 or rotary encoder and 1 up and 1 down buttons 3.
+Each parameter page has a basic offset level that can be adjusted using the rotary knobs 1 or rotary encoder and 心 û up and 心 u down buttons 3.
 All of the modulation sources (see chapter 10) add (or subtract) from this offset to generate the final level.
-The rotary encoder, 1 and 1 adjust the basic offset for the active page only when the basic offset is the active editable item (shown as flashing), otherwise they will control other parameters.
+The rotary encoder, 心 1 and 心 u adjust the basic offset for the active page only when the basic offset is the active editable item (shown as flashing), otherwise they will control other parameters.
 However, the rotary knobs 1 always control the basic offset for their parameter page (except when 'value-lock' is enabled).
-Use the rotary knobs 1 for smooth fine control of the parameter page offset.
-Use the 1 and 1 buttons to jump set amounts in offset.
+Use the rotary knobs for smooth fine control of the parameter page offset.
+Use the the and the buttons to jump set amounts in offset.

-Push the rotary encoder O and turn at the same time to change values in larger steps for rapid sound adjustments.
+Push the rotary encoder (O) and turn at the same time to change values in larger steps for rapid sound adjustments.